Rated 4/5 stars by our editorial team

 The Chase Freedom Unlimited® is different from the Chase Slate® in two key ways — the balance transfer fee and the rewards.
 If your primary goal is to complete a balance transfer, then the Chase Slate® shines.
 Chase Slate® offers an intro balance transfer fee: Intro $0 on transfers made within 60 days of account opening.
 After that: Either $5 or 5%, whichever is greater.
 Meanwhile the Chase Freedom Unlimited® charges a transfer fee — Either $5 or 5% of the amount of each transfer, whichever is greater.
 The fee can cost you a good chunk of money, especially if you transfer a large balance.
 Therefore, people who want to complete a balance transfer are better off with the Chase Slate®.

 On the other hand, people who plan on using their card for more than a balance transfer may benefit more from the Chase Freedom Unlimited®.
 This card offers a rewards program, while the Chase Slate® does not.
 If you’re someone who wants to earn rewards on new purchases and can accept the balance transfer fee, this card is the better option.
-See below for a breakdown of the key elements of both cards.
+See below for a breakdown of the key elements of both cards. *This offer and/or promotion has since changed, expired, or is no longer available.

 |Chase Freedom Unlimited®||Chase Slate®|